 - Parabens: Another common preservative, parabens are used to prevent mold and bacteria growth in various products.
 The major downside of parabens is that they can irritate your baby’s skin, and disrupt hormone function, which has been linked to increased risk of breast cancer and fertility challenges.
 Parabens could also impact the healthy development of the endocrine system.
 Additional names for parabens include ethylparaben, methylparaben, butylparaben, propylparaben, and isobutylparaben.

-- Triclosan: Used as an antibacterial agent, triclosan can be absorbed by the skin and disrupt hormone function.
+- Triclosan: Used as an agent against microbes, triclosan can be absorbed by the skin and disrupt hormone function.
 It can also trigger allergic reactions.
 And, when triclosan breaks down, it turns into dioxin, which is a carcinogen linked to birth defects and cancer.

 - Isopropyl myristate: This ingredient can increase the penetration of ingredients, which can cause a product to clog the skin.